ScilifelabDataCentre/pathogens-portal/content/english/share-data.md

     Before submission of raw sequence data (e.g. shotgun sequencing) it is necessary to remove contaminating human reads.
 Host (human) sequence data requires restricted access, and NBIS is building a local federated version of the European Genome-phenome Archive (EGA) in Sweden (EGA-SE), allowing for the publication of sensitive personal data within a legal framework.
 Until local EGA is available, the dataset should remain in the secure analysis environment (e.g., at Bianca on [Uppmax](https://www.uppmax.uu.se/)).
 SciLifeLab [can help with publishing and access control](https://www.scilifelab.se/data/humandata/).
 In any case, we recommend to make a metadata-only record in the [SciLifeLab Data Repository](/support_services/general_data_repository/) with contact details on how to get access, and for which a DOI (i.e., a persistent identifier) can be issued.
 The DOI can then be used in the article to refer to the dataset.
 Once the Swedish EGA is operational, and the dataset is deposited there, the access information can be changed to point to the EGA ID.
 See [DOI: 10.17044/NBIS/G000014](https://doi.org/10.17044/NBIS/G000014) for an example.

+    Metadata: [MINSEQE](https://doi.org/10.25504/FAIRsharing.a55z32) (Minimal Information about a high throughput SEQuencing Experiment) is the preferred minimal metadata standard for transcriptomics data in general.
+For viral data, consider using the [ENA virus pathogen reporting standard checklist](https://www.ebi.ac.uk/ena/data/view/ERC000033).

     * [The European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena)
     * [ENA SARS-CoV-2 submission tutorial](https://covid19dataportal.se/support_services/tutorial_ena/tutorial_ena_intro/)
     * [SciLifeLab Data Repository for metadata records of sequence data with restricted access](https://scilifelab.se/data/repository)